 In the reporting year, KMG ensured stable operation of all its four Kazakhstan refineries, providing the domestic market with stable supplies of fuels and lubricants.
-Petrol production in Kazakhstan increased by 1% to 4.3 mln tonnes, while diesel output rose by 2.1% to 4.4 mln tonnes attributable to KMG.
+Petrol production in Kazakhstan increased by 1% to 4.3 mln tonnes, while diesel output rose by 2.1% to 4.4 mln tonnes KMG's share.